MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

     a.
 Select integration key, and then, in the first column next to **Bookable Resource**, add **bookableresourceid [Bookable Resource]**.
     b.
 Select **Save**, and close the integration key page.

 4. Stop the **Project Operations Integration Actuals** map, and then select **Table map version** to update to version 10.0.17 or later.
 You might have to select **Refresh tables** from within the dual-write map to see and run the new table schema.
-T
 5. Stop the **Project Operations integration** entity for the **Hour estimates** map, and then select **Table map version** to update to version 1.0.6 or later.
 You might have to select **Refresh tables** from within the dual-write map to see and run the new table schema.
 6. Start the new map for **Project worker resource import (bookable resources)**.